Coffee Talk (Saturday Night Live): Mannerisms

 Richman occasionally added Yiddish or pseudo-Yiddish words into her speech: "OK now, this show used to be hosted by my friend Paul Baldwin, but he developed shpilkis in his genechtagazoink.
 So now he's in Boca Raton, Florida, recovering nicely, thank you very much."
 The catchphrase often used to describe things Linda admired was "like butter", which in the accent becomes "like buttah".
 A typical example is, "Her voice, it's like buttah."

 Discussion topics

-Whenever Richman would get upset, she would put her hand on her chest and say "I'm all verklempt" or "I'm a little verklempt."
-Then she would say, "Talk amongst yourselves," sometimes waving her hand in a dismissive gesture toward the audience.
-She would often follow this with an example by saying, "I'll give you a topic," which would typically have the structure of a bahuvrihi: "[two- or three-part phrase] is neither [first part], nor [second part] (nor [third part]).
-Discuss."
+Whenever Richman would get emotional, she would place a hand on her chest and declare that she was becoming "verklempt" (which is based on the Yiddish word "farklemt").
+She would proceed to instruct the audience to "talk amongst yourselves," often with a waving hand gesture; she proceeded to give the audience a topic for discussion, typically in the structure of a bahuvrihi ([two- or three-part phrase] is neither [first part], nor [second part] (nor [third part]).
 Richman would then recover after a beat.